 A newly discovered Solana Chrome extension silently siphons cryptocurrency from traders by appending hidden transfer instructions to each swap executed through Raydium, a decentralized exchange on the Solana blockchain.

-• The Solana Chrome extension Crypto Copilot adds hidden instructions to Raydium swaps, diverting 0.05% or a minimum of 0.0013 SOL per transaction to an attacker wallet.
+- Crypto Copilot, a Solana Chrome extension, injects hidden transfer instructions into Raydium swaps.
+It secretly siphons 0.05% or 0.0013 SOL per transaction to an attacker's wallet.

 How Crypto Copilot Diverts Solana Funds